goliatone/wee-things-workshop/README.md

 >The CP210x USB to UART Bridge Virtual COM Port (VCP) drivers are required for device operation as a Virtual COM Port to facilitate host communication with CP210x products.

-In order for your computer to communicate with the devkit you need to have installed especial drivers.
+In order for your computer to communicate with the devkit you need to have installed special drivers.
 You can find the download [link here][silabs-drivers].

 The ESP8266 runs a Lua interpreter and you can send in commands and read out results over serial.